adammurdoch/docmatic/README.md

 Why?
 ----
 * Existing tool-chains for the JVM are unwieldy, slow and hard to customise.
 Docmatic is small, fast and easy to install.
-* Docbook has a comprehensive model for documentation, but awkward to use for authoring documents.
+* Docbook has a comprehensive model for documentation, but is awkward to use for authoring documents.
 Markdown, on the other hand, is nice for authoring, but the resulting documents lack a lot of useful structural information.
 Docmatic is an experiment in allowing you to build documentation from these two formats, using the strengths of each as appropriate.